The funding sources of Greek cinema in the 1970s and 1980s

 Personal remarks

-1. Unfortunately, the film funding procedures during the 1980s were subject to various levels of corruption and favouritism.
+- Unfortunately, the film funding procedures during the 1980s were rife with corruption and favouritism.
 Furthermore, funding accounts were never supervised by independent committees; therefore, the funding system was usually accessible to a limited circle of people.
-Tonia Marketaki and other independent film directors have commented on the funding system’s corruption levels long before the writing of this paper.
+Tonia Marketaki and other independent film directors have commented on the levels of corruption in the funding system long before this paper was written.

-4. It is the author’s own view that this discussion took place long after the ‘bad days’ were over and always from a mild ‘anti-systemic’ perspective, which complied to the NCC funding criteria.
+- The author’s view is that this discussion took place long after the ‘bad days’ were over and was always from a mild ‘anti-systemic’ perspective, which complied with the NCC funding criteria.
 In reality, the NGC was not ‘revolutionary’; it absorbed government funding and promoted a different form of government ideology with its own political agendas.
-As for the quests of the Greek Left, these were always promoted from a safety distance and with the certainty that the Greek Left was never meant to win the elections and apply these ideological views in practice.
-When this accidentally happened between 2015 and 2019, in the author’s own view, the Greek Left failed.
+As for the Greek Left's quests, they were always promoted from a safe distance, with the certainty that the Greek Left was never meant to win elections or apply these ideological views in practice.
+When this happened accidentally between 2015 and 2019, the author’s view is that the Greek Left failed.

-13. In due time, this type of cinema only managed to put public awareness back to sleep, only in a different ideological bed.
+- In due time, this type of cinema only managed to put public awareness back to sleep, only in a different ideological bed.
 It is no joke that after the technological advances of the early 21st century and the conquests of information technologies, the NGC and its politically manipulated quests were abandoned due to public disregard.